Tzal3x/Tzal3x/README.md

-# Your Name
+# 👋 Hello, I'm Alex

-👋 Hello, I'm Alex, a Full-Stack Software Engineer based in Athens, Greece.
+I'm a Full-Stack Software Engineer based in Athens, Greece.
 Currently, I'm working as a Solutions Engineer at Mysten Labs, building PoCs and products based on Smart Contracts on the [Sui](https://sui.io/) network.

 ## About Me 💻